Yasmine Ross

 Featured for Unmasking Destructive Communication Patterns: Confronting the Four Horsemen

-I’m sure many of us can remember an argument or two, where we’ve found ourselves putting on our boxing gloves, sharpening our knives, slowly layering bricks to build-up a concrete wall, and eventually booking any ticket that would get us far away from the situation.
+I’m sure many of us can remember an argument or two, where we’ve found ourselves putting on our boxing gloves, sharpening our knives, slowly layering bricks to build up a concrete wall, and eventually booking any ticket that would get us far away from the situation.
 This is because many of us have grown up unaware of how to handle conflict.

 1. Criticism: Judging your partner for their faults